 - Weatherization Assistance Program

 - Small Business Administration Disaster Assistance

 While dialing 911 provides emergency assistance, dialing 211 will connect you to human services and other social assistance programs.
 211 calls can offer guidance on issues ranging from troubles with housing and shelter, rent payments, employment and education, income assistance, food and meal assistance, legal assistance, health and dental care, mental health, help with clothing and household items, substance abuse programs, transportation and reentry to society, family care and more.

 In the event of an emergency, you can also provide your information to the State of Texas Emergency Assistance Registry (STEAR).
-Emergency management officials will work to help you evacuate safely, or provide you with the appropriate life-sustaining help you need in a disaster.
+Subsequently, emergency management officials will work to help you evacuate safely, or provide you with the appropriate life-sustaining help you need in a disaster.